 1. Provide for Needs, but Not Wants

-According to Ron Lieber, the New York Times “Your Money” columnist who is currently working on a book called “The Opposite of Spoiled,” one approach, starting around kindergarten, is to buy your kids presents only at holidays and birthdays, and have children pay for everything else.
+According to Ron Lieber, the New York Times “Your Money” columnist who has written a book called “The Opposite of Spoiled,” one approach, starting around kindergarten, is to buy your kids presents only at holidays and birthdays, and have children pay for everything else.

 “The family needs to have a very specific and ongoing conversation about the difference between needs and wants,” Lieber explains, acknowledging that many things exist on a continuum.
 For example, many parents feel that books (within reason) are a need, not a want.
 Similarly, kids need a certain amount of clothing each season.